 At the Eliot, both teacher and student engagement is viewed as essential, since engaged teachers create engaged and successful students.
 Teacher professional development is strongly encouraged, supported and funded at the Eliot, and instructors enjoy immense freedom in lesson and curriculum planning.
 In the classroom, teachers ensure student engagement through use of the workshop model, where instruction is given in small groups of students at similar skill levels.
 Another technique used to increase engagement in reading and writing is permitting students to choose books of interest to them.
 Both engagement methods bring learning down to a personal level, as students enjoy intimate discussions of material of interest to them.
 Not only does this engagement increase academic results, but it also creates life long readers and writers.

 At the Eliot, Arts instruction is viewed as critical to a students’ holistic growth, as research has linked participation in the arts to improved academic test scores.
 The Eliot provides special training to its teachers to help them incorporate more arts instruction into their teaching of core academic subjects.
 Manual arts, such as woodworking, are included in the curriculum for older students.
-Additional arts opportunities such as music (including musical theater, instruments and voice) and Karate are provided to students through programs offered both before and after school through the North End Music and Performing Arts Center (NEMPAC) and Karate Inspires City Kids (K.I.C.K.) and other such organizations.
+Additional arts opportunities such as music (including musical theater, instruments and voice) are provided to students through programs offered both before and after school through the North End Music and Performing Arts Center (NEMPAC).

 With the Eliot’s location in the historic North End of Boston, students are easily immersed into the Italian culture.
 Through the Italian language curriculum, students learn not only to speak Italian, but also about Italy’s history and culture.
 Students experience hands-on learning through field trips to local businesses, such as Italian pastry and coffee shops, as well as other North End restaurants and cultural attractions.